 Call your provider if you have:

-Your health care provider may recommend a back brace to help support the spine.
-A brace can help prevent injuries in people who lift heavy objects at work.
+Your provider may suggest a back brace to help support the spine.
+A brace may prevent injuries in people who lift heavy objects at work.
 But using these devices too much can weaken the muscles that support your spine and make the problem worse.